CvRocker/MachineLearning/README.md

 This repository is used to store the code of ML algorithms.

 The first algorithm is KNN that implement by Java!
+The second algorithm is Decision Tree in python!